royto/kalliope_neuron_netatmo/README.md

 ## SWITCH_SCHEDULE

-ALlows to switch the selected scheduled.
+Allows to switch the selected scheduled.

 ### Options